DrawKit/DrawKit/README.md

 # DrawKit

-DrawKit is an illustration and vector artwork framework for Mac OS X.

-See http://drawkit.github.io for full documentation and a getting started guide.
+DrawKit is an illustration and vector artwork framework for Mac OS X. See http://drawkit.github.io for full documentation and a getting started guide.

 [![Build Status](https://travis-ci.org/DrawKit/DrawKit.png?branch=master)](https://travis-ci.org/DrawKit/DrawKit)
 ![podspec Version](https://cocoapod-badges.herokuapp.com/v/DrawKit/badge.png)
 ![podspec Platform](https://cocoapod-badges.herokuapp.com/p/DrawKit/badge.png)
 ![podspec License](https://cocoapod-badges.herokuapp.com/l/DrawKit/badge.png)

+## DrawKit Demo App

+Download and try the [demonstration application](https://github.com/DrawKit/legacy-DrawKit-demo/releases/download/1.0b7/DrawDemo_app_b7.zip) to see what DrawKit can do.
+The full demonstration source is available https://github.com/DrawKit/legacy-DrawKit-demo

-### Installation with CocoaPods
+## Installation with CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like [DrawKit](http://drawkit.github.io/) in your projects.

-#### Podfile
+### Podfile

 ```ruby
 platform :osx, '10.7'